BenGWeeks/TheBitcoinPlaybook/README.md

 If you submit a pull request, please feel free to add your details to the [Thanks](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Introduction.asciidoc) section.

+If you submit in the region of 250+ pull requests (that includes new content), you have the option to become a co-author.

-Sponsors of the project will be added to the [Sponsors](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Introduction.asciidoc)  page.
+Sponsors of the project will be added to the [Sponsors](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Introduction.asciidoc) page (see link above to become a sponsor of the project).

 ## Reading this book